-Covid-19 cases exceed 100,000 a day for the first time, even as the nation is split on the pandemic vs. the economy
+Coronavirus cases exceed 100,000 in one day for the first time, even as the nation is split on the pandemic vs. the economy

-The new record, 104,004 cases, was reached a day after the deeply divided nation went to the polls to choose between President Trump and former vice president Joe Biden, an election widely seen as a choice between fully reopening the economy and aggressively quelling the outbreak.
+The record, 104,004 cases, was reached a day after the deeply divided nation went to the polls to choose between President Trump and Democratic nominee Joe Biden, an election widely seen as a choice between fully reopening the economy and aggressively quelling the outbreak.

 Just as they split almost down the middle on the two candidates, voters broke into almost equal camps on how to address the pandemic that has killed more than 233,000 people and infected nearly 9.5 million people in the United States.